 The wizard to install Oracle Database Server is pretty easy but very features rich.
 Let’s give a quick look at the main options to get up and running into our homelab.

-How to install Oracle Database 12c on Windows Server 2016
+Install on Windows Server 2016

 First step is to obtain the main installation files from the Oracle website.
 The download requires a simple sign in process to create an Account.
 Once created we can download the software and unzip the content to the desired server where we want to install Oracle database server.